tflowdev/the-flow/examples/class_imbalance/README.md

 Create and download your [Kaggle API Credentials](https://github.com/Kaggle/kaggle-api#api-credentials).

-The Imbalanced Insurance dataset is hosted by Kaggle, and as such Ludwig will need to authenticate you through the Kaggle API to download the dataset.
+The Imbalanced Insurance dataset is hosted by Kaggle, and as such The Flow will need to authenticate you through the Kaggle API to download the dataset.

 ### Examples